-How to Improve Working Memory and Mental Performance as You Age
+How to Improve Working Memory as You Age: 12 Science-Backed Ways to Stay Sharp

-Working memory enables us to carry out complex cognitive tasks.
-However, its limited capacity means we can only hold a certain amount of information at any given moment.
+Working memory holds and manipulates information so we can carry out complex cognitive tasks.
+However, its limited capacity means we can only manage a certain amount of information at any given moment.

 The good news is we can adopt various strategies and techniques to enhance our working memory and maintain optimal mental performance as we age.